orontee/taranis/README.md

 ## Install

-1. Download the `taranis.zip` archive from the [latest release](https://github.com/orontee/taranis/releases/latest).
+1. Download the `taranis.pbi` file from the latest release [latest release](https://github.com/orontee/taranis/releases/latest).

-2. Extract the file `taranis.pbi` from the archive and copy that file to the e-book reader.
+2. Copy that file to the e-book reader and open the corresponding "book" using the library application to start the installation process.

-3. The downloaded file will appear as a book in the library.
-Open that book to start the installation process.
+3. After the installation, the "book" can be safely suppressed from the library and the device.

-4. After the installation, the "book" can be suppressed from the library and the device.
+An alternative is to download the `taranis.zip` file and copy the extracted files to the `applications` directory on the e-book reader.

-Optionally, a custom icon can be associated to the application;
+A custom icon can be associated to the application launch button;
 Instructions are given in [Desktop integration](./docs/desktop_integration.md#application-icon).